What is Flexible space?

 What are the implications and opportunities for MNCs looking to embrace flexible space?

-Our research suggests that MNCs in Asia Pacific are taking their first steps in exploring the benefits of flexible space to their businesses.
+Our research suggests that MNCs in Asia Pacific are starting to explore the benefits of flexible space.
 Inspired by the amenities offered by co-working providers, some larger companies are looking to create their own modern workspaces that can meet the specific needs of their staff and clients in terms of design, technology, headcount growth, and more.

-Others are choosing to partner with existing operators to house a percentage of their staff at established co-working sites, by taking up a fixed number of desks or creating a small satellite office within a co-working space that can offer staff flexibility on a daily basis.
+Others are choosing to partner with existing operators to house a percentage of their staff at established sites, by taking up a fixed number of desks or creating a small satellite office within a co-working space that can offer staff flexibility.